rerun-io/rerun/examples/python/README.md

 ## Running the examples
 By default, the examples spawn a Rerun Viewer and stream log data to it.

 You can instead save the log data to an `.rrd` file using `examples/python/car/main.py --save data.rrd`.
-You can then open that `.rrd` file with `rerun data.rrd`.
+You can then view that `.rrd` file with `rerun data.rrd`.

 (`rerun` is an alias for `python -m rerun`).